hairizuanbinnoorazman/Python_programming/README.md

 | API | Contains scripts that deal with APIs
 | Data | Contains scripts that deal with manipulating and managing data |
 | Solutions | Contains pre-packaged python based solutions that is deployable to the server immediately |

+# Tools

+In order to improve readability, we would use jupyter notebooks to represent the code and information